Finleap/engineering.finleap.com/README.md

 `{{< highlight js >}}`

 To syntax-highlight a code snippet, wrap it in highlight markup.
+This snippet would appear on the live site with Javascript syntax highlighting.

 `{{< / highlight >}}`